gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 ```

 {% include util/note.html
-    note="If module is defined in another file, then it is required to include that file before embedding it in class using 'module' keyword."
+    note="If the module is defined in another file, then it is required to include that file before embedding it in class using the `require` method."
 %}

 ## Module as Namespace

 A _namespace_ in programming is a way of grouping logically related entities together.
 In Ruby, using a module is a convenient way to achieve it.
-It also allows us to avoid _conflicting names of classes or modules_ that exist together.
+It allows us to avoid colliding with existing classes and modules, and other constants, that exist together.

 Example: